Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 With SubmittalLink:

-Field engineers can check submittal status without returning to the trailer.
+Field engineers and construction teams can check submittal status without returning to the trailer.
 Decisions happen wherever you are.
+When your field team can review submittals and submit documents directly from the job site, you eliminate the back-and-forth that slows down the approval process.

 8. Faster Submittal Turnaround